 Suicide is the leading killer for young men in today’s society.

-If role models are crucial to someone’s development and self esteem, then why try and take them away from the group who are killing themselves in record numbers?
+If role models are crucial to someone’s development and self esteem.
+Then why try and take them away from the group who are killing themselves in record numbers?

 And don’t give me that shit of boys have enough role models.
 To start with so do young women.
 Xena, Buffy, Charmed, Once Upon A Time, Sarah Connor Chronicles, Terminator 1 and 2, Nikita, Resident Evil, Wonder Woman film and tv series, Supergirl, Earth 2, Charlies Angels, original and remake, The Survivors original and remake, Dark Angel, Alias, Ghost Whisperer, I Zombie, Sleepy Hollow, Jessica Jones, The Bionic Woman, Sarah Jane Adventures, Kill Bill, Alien film series, Underworld film series, do they all mean nothing?
 How very feminist to say that all of these great female led shows and films are worthless compared to the Doctor, one male character.

 Also suppose a young boys favourite show is Doctor Who?
 Suppose they don’t give a shit about Batman, Superman, or Spider-Man?
 Are they just to lose that role model then?
 I might add that the Doctor was always seen as a special role model to little boys.

 Colin Baker and others have said in response to this “boys can still have a female Doctor as their role model too“, but this is extremely hypocritical.
 If that’s the case then why can’t girls still have a male Doctor as their role model?